kvalle/writings/original-lisp.md

 Of course, while being a neat little language, our Lisp is missing a lot of features we expect in programming languages today.
 For example, it has no side effects (no IO), no types other than atoms (e.g. no numbers, strings, etc), no error handling, and it has dynamic rather than lexical scoping.
 The behaviour is also undefined for incorrect programs, and as an effect of this the error messages (which would bubble up from Python) can be rather strange and uninformative at times.

 Most of this could easily be rectified, though.
-Either from within the Lisp itself, or by changing the evaluator in Python.
+Either from within the Lisp itself, or by changing the Python implementation.
 To learn about some of the improvements that could be made, notably *lexical scoping* and *mutable state*, I reccomend to have a look at [The Art of the Interpreter][art-interpreter] by Steele and Sussman.

-I hope this blogpost have peaked your interest in how languages work, and that you find the implementation of Lisp as delightfully simple as I do.
+I hope this blogpost have peaked your interest in how programming languages work, and that you find the implementation of Lisp as delightful as I do.

 [rec-func]: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.111.8833&rep=rep1&type=pdf
 [roots]: http://www.paulgraham.com/rootsoflisp.html